Legal-Innovation-Lab-Wales/judiciary-akn-tagger/README.md

 # judiciaryAknTagger
 This repository contains source code and data about a repository of 100 case law from https://www.judiciary.uk tagged in the Akoma Ntoso XML standard (http://www.akomantoso.org).
 The Akoma Ntoso files are included in a subfolder CORPUS.
-JudiciaryProcessorDEMOontology.owl contains the knowledge graph indexing the corpus. retrieveLinks.java allows to retrieve the information from the ontology via the methods described below.
+The OWL file JudiciaryProcessorDEMOontology.owl contains the knowledge graph indexing the corpus.
+The Java file retrieveLinks.java allows to retrieve the information from the ontology via the methods described below.

 TO COMPILE: javac -cp jena-core-3.9.0.jar retrieveLinks.java</br>
 TO RUN: java -cp ./lib/*;. retrieveLinks